 In your practice, you are working with different media such as film, objects and sculpture to address questions of remembrance and how spatial environments can reflect inner states.
-For our audience that is not familiar with your work; could you tell us a bit about your background, interests and inspirations?
+For our audience that is not familiar with your work, could you tell us a bit about your background, interests and inspirations?

-This meant the installation of them became part of it, and then that led to considering environments and making full immersive installations to house the videos and things.
+This meant the installation of them became part of it, and then that led to considering environments and making fully immersive installations to house the videos and things.
 Working like this allowed for working with sound and light and letting the work reveal itself as someone went through it, and thinking about duration and the flow of people in a space.
 Making exhibitions and making artworks became the same thing.

-That show at KW was a greatly expanded version of a small project I did in 2015, at Lock Up International which is a curatorial project by Lewis Teague-Wright.
-The show was in a self-storage building and I really liked the setting and wanted to make an analogy of how the facility was brain-like as a place for storage, and then to make something that represented memory.
+That show at KW was a greatly expanded version of a small project I did in 2015 at Lock Up International, which is a curatorial project by Lewis Teague-Wright.
+The show was in a self-storage building, and I really liked the setting and wanted to make an analogy of how the facility was brain-like as a place for storage and then to make something that represented memory.

-The physical and the intangible contained within.
+The physical and the intangible are contained within.
 I wrote a short text that was about a person whose mother has Alzheimer’s, and I grew a mushroom called Lion’s Mane, which is currently of interest in treating Alzheimer’s and other cognitive brain disorders.
 There was a found Polaroid of a boy with his mother in a corridor that looked a lot like the corridors of the storage building.
-This small showing of things felt like a sketch to later revisit and it grew quite a lot when it grew into the show you saw at KW.
+This small showing of things felt like a sketch to revisit later, and it grew quite a lot when it grew into the show you saw at KW.

 But it stayed true to the idea of these elements of the story and the two objects that represents the physicality of the brain and the memory.
-But the mushroom aspect turned into transforming the whole of the second floor of the KW into a polyethene-tented grow room, where the life cycle of the mushrooms was played out, from colonised mycelium in fridges to fruiting on shelves, to harvesting and composting.
+But the mushroom aspect turned into transforming the whole of the second floor of the KW into a polyethene-tented grow room, where the life cycle of the mushrooms was played out, from colonised mycelium in fridges to fruiting on shelves to harvesting and composting.

 Starting from a very specific phenomenon, like the habit of pufferfish building sand-castles, your works touch on abstract ideas like the concept of time, ephemerality or remembrance.
 How do you use scientific research to create a poetic experience?

 I’m interested in science and enjoy reading and watching videos about it.
-Especially physics, and things that relate to existential questions about the universe, or consciousness or finding a belief in something.
+Especially physics and things that relate to existential questions about the universe, consciousness or finding a belief in something.
 I feel like my work focuses on these big questions at the moment.
-I don’t really use scientific research as such and I don’t feel qualified to make work that fuses art and science, as I’m really just someone who is curious.
+I don’t really use scientific research as such, and I don’t feel qualified to make work that fuses art and science, as I’m really just someone who is curious.
 Something like the mushroom in the KW show was really just used for symbolic purposes.

-That’s how I think about my use of things in my work, is that they’re there for symbolic purposes.
-The mushroom was there as both a ‘cure’ and as something living, both of which somewhat alien concepts to understand for the viewer, but also a symbol that falls prey to the very thing it’s trying to prevent; degeneration.
+That’s how I think about my use of things in my work, which is that they’re there for symbolic purposes.
+The mushroom was there as both a ‘cure’ and as something living, both of which are somewhat alien concepts to understand for the viewer, but also a symbol that falls prey to the very thing it’s trying to prevent; degeneration.

-That’s where my interest in science comes in; thinking about the laws of physics surprising us, is on one hand incredibly fascinating because I’m looking for some sort of answer, but also the more we discover, the bigger our universe gets, and the less important we seem.
+That’s where my interest in science comes in; thinking about the laws of physics surprising us is, on one hand, incredibly fascinating because I’m looking for some sort of answer, but also, the more we discover, the bigger our universe gets, and the less important we seem.

 Many of your works feature everyday objects that evoke some kind of memory, a certain feeling of familiarity.
-What fascinates you about these mundane items and how do you use them to communicate?
+What fascinates you about these mundane items, and how do you use them to communicate?

 I like to use familiar things to evoke feelings of shared experience.
 If the things are familiar, or equally, if it is reduced in a way that is non-specific, then it can be shared by more people.
-It goes back to the existential questions I think I’m asking: are we alone, or are we all connected, and is it just a mental-state that separates us?
+It goes back to the existential questions I think I’m asking: are we alone, or are we all connected, and is it just a mental state that separates us?
 In the show ‘Start Over Every Morning’, I made what I refer to as the ‘infinite kitchen’.

-It represents the timeline which keeps going in, either way, each cupboard is the next unit of time etc, and in the centre of the kitchen is the present moment; a sculpture of an inexpensive mass-produced cake, never decaying being not a real cake, but lifelike enough to look as such.
+It represents the timeline which keeps going in; either way, each cupboard is the next unit of time etc., and in the centre of the kitchen is the present moment; a sculpture of an inexpensive mass-produced cake, never decaying being not a real cake, but lifelike enough to look as such.

-If we can talk about remarkable ‘big questions’ about the infinite sprawl of time and our place within that, while looking at an unremarkable cake from Costco on a kitchen from IKEA, then to me that accentuates the question I’m asking.
+If we can talk about remarkable ‘big questions’ about the infinite sprawl of time and our place within that while looking at an unremarkable cake from Costco on a kitchen from IKEA, then to me, that accentuates the question I’m asking.